eyosen/packages_apps_DeviceParts/README.md

 	Single Tap - to display ambient mode

+	Double Tap to Wake - to wake the device (kernel support needed)

+	Sweep to Wake - to wake your device with a left to right sweep (kernel support needed)

 	Music Control - Play/Pause, skip to prev or next track

 	O-W-M-S Gestures - configurable